NDBCK/Ansluta-Remote-Controller/README.md

 ##Intro

 The Ansluta (OMLOP) line of Ikea lamps only let u use one remote controller for each light.
-I wanted to use multiple remote's to control one string of lights.
+I wanted to use multiple remotes to control one string of lights.

 Another caveat of the original remotes is that it can only cycle through the different brightness levels.
 It cycles though: 0% - 50% - 100% - 50% - 0% - ....
 I would like to turn it on to 50% brightness and turn it off without cycling to 100%.